OSGeo/OSGeoLive-doc/en/quickstart/worldwindjava_quickstart.rst

 Modify the template JNLP file WorldWind/webstart/JavaWebStartAppletTemplate.jnlp to fit your applet.

 | **2.
 Add WorldWind Libraries to Your Applet JNLP**
-| Complete your applet’s JNLP file by following step #2 in the above section Deploy an Application Using Java Web Start.
+| Complete your applet's JNLP file by following step #2 in the above section Deploy an Application Using Java Web Start.

 | **3.
-Prepare Your Applet’s JAR Files**
+Prepare Your Applet's JAR Files**
 | JAR files used by a Java Applet must be signed by a recognized authority, must specify the Permissions manifest attribute, and must specify the Caller-Allowable-Codebase manifest attribute in order to enable Java-to-Javascript communication.
-WorldWind’s JAR files have already been signed and contain the necessary manifest attributes.
-See Oracle’s documentation on Signing JAR Files and JAR File Manfiest Attributes for Security.
+WorldWind's JAR files have already been signed and contain the necessary manifest attributes.
+See Oracle's documentation on Signing JAR Files and JAR File Manfiest Attributes for Security.

 | **4.
 Publish your Applet**
 | Add the Java Applet to an HTML document hosted at the same URL as your JNLP file using the syntax below.
 The HTML document defines the Applet attributes that affect its dimensions and enable Java-to-Javascript communication.
-The JNLP file defines the Applet’s code and its dependencies.
-See Oracle’s documentation on Rich Internet Application Deployment for more information..
+The JNLP file defines the Applet's code and its dependencies.
+See Oracle's documentation on Rich Internet Application Deployment for more information..

 ::